Community-Acquired Pneumonia, Child

 Pneumonia is a lung infection that causes inflammation and the buildup of mucus and fluids in the lungs.
 Community-acquired pneumonia is pneumonia that develops in people who are not, and have not recently been, in a hospital or other health care facility.

 Usually, pneumonia in children develops as a result of an illness that is caused by a virus, such as the common cold and the flu (influenza).
-It can also be caused by bacteria or fungi.
+It can also be caused by bacteria.
 While the common cold and influenza can spread from person to person (are contagious), pneumonia itself is not considered contagious.

 What are the causes?